AbbVie (ABBV) Q3 2017 Results - Earnings Call Transcript

 At ESMO last month, we presented early data from the Rova-T BASKET study in neuroendocrine tumors.
 While the data are very early, we are encouraged by the findings, which showed reduction in tumor burden and confirmed responses in solid tumors beyond small cell lung cancer.

-Our Phase III Rova-T studies in small-cell lung cancer continue to progress, with the TAHOE study in the second-line setting and then MAVYRET study in the front-line setting both now well underway.
+Our Phase III Rova-T studies in small-cell lung cancer continue to progress, with the TAHOE study in the second-line setting and the MERU study in the front-line setting both now well underway.

 TRINITY, our registrational study in third-line or greater small-cell lung cancer, also continues to progress well.
 As we prepare for our forthcoming regulatory submissions, we've been actively engaged in discussions with regulators.
 We recently received feedback from the FDA that they would like to see six-month durability data as part of our regulatory submission data package.
 This request is not unusual in development programs where single-arm studies are being used to support approval.
 We anticipate that six-month data will be available in the second quarter of 2018.
 Therefore, we have moved the final analysis for the TRINITY study to the second quarter of next year in order to meet the FDA's request.
 We continue to expect our regulatory submission to follow shortly thereafter.

-In the area of virology, early in the third quarter, we received regulatory approvals in the U.S, Europe, and Japan for MAVYRET.
+In the area of virology, early in the third quarter, we received regulatory approvals in the U.S., Europe, and Japan for MAVYRET.
 And in the area of women's health, we submitted our regulatory application for elagolix as a treatment for women suffering from endometriosis-associated pain.
 And this morning, we announced that we received a Priority Review designation from the FDA.

 While 2017 to date has already been a very eventful and productive year, we anticipate seeing several additional clinical development milestones in the coming months, and 2018 will also be a milestone-filled year.